 Some people say you can just stir it every minute or so, but I don’t trust that method!

 I am very wary of candy making and don’t feel safe to take my eyes off it for a second.
 I am a believer in the keep stirring all the way through method.
-This is how I make my vegan fudge and now it’s how I make toffee too.
+This is how I make my vegan honeycomb and now it’s how I make toffee too.

 I did try different things with this toffee but this version was the absolute best.

 I tried a version that was just vegan butter and sugar and that flopped completely.
 The butter and sugar separated and would not come back together!

 And then I tried a version with water rather than soy milk and that worked well, but the color was much lighter and the end result was less creamy.
 So I definitely prefer this version with soy milk.